Carmel, New York: Mahopac Central School District

-Mahopac Central School District has 6 public schools serving 4,138 students in Mahopac, New York.
+Mahopac Central School District has 6 public schools serving 4,132 students in Mahopac, New York.

-It is divided into five schools: three K-5 schools (Lakeview Elementary School, Fulmar Road Elementary School, and Austin Road Elementary School), a middle school for grades 6-8 (Mahopac Middle School) and a high school for grades 9-12 (Mahopac High School).
+It is divided into five schools: three K-5 schools (Lakeview Elementary School, Fulmar Road Elementary School, and Austin Road Elementary School), a middle school for grades 6–8 (Mahopac Middle School) and a high school for grades 9–12 (Mahopac High School).
 A nursery school is operated by the district at the Mahopac Falls school.

 Historically, Mahopac had five one-room school houses that were united into one central school (now Lakeview Elementary School) in 1935.

 St. John the Evangelist was a Catholic elementary school in Mahopac from 1955 until its closing in 2011.
 The school building remains with the active Church across the street from Lake Mahopac.

 Geography

 According to the United States Census Bureau, the town has a total area of 40.7 sqmi (88.74%), of which 36.1 sqmi is land and 4.6 sqmi is water (11.26%).

-The southern town line is the border of Westchester County, near Somers and Katonah.
+The southern town line is the border of Westchester County, adjacent to Somers and the Town of Yorktown.
 The town is located approximately 50 mi north of New York City (measured from Central Park) and approximately 10 mi west of Danbury, Connecticut.